Last Updated on August 19, 2021

 - 100 free cheque leaves per month, free internet banking, free unlimited cash withdrawals.

 - ICICI Bank also offers Smart Business Account and Roaming Current Account which are designed keeping in mind the various needs of businesses.
 However, iStartup bank account wins the race for the best current account for startups.

 Kotak Neo Current Account

-- Kotak Bank has a Neo Current Account to help new businesses to grow.
+- This Current Account helps the new businesses to grow.